On this page:

 (The first SQ returns 9, the second one 16, 9 minus 16 is minus 7 -- Hypatia cannot draw the square root of a negative number.)

-Once you've gotten used to how RPN works, it is rather simple.
-Still, the reason for an error message may not always be obvious -- in that case you can use Hypatia's debugging mode, see next but one page "Debugging Calculations".
+Once you've gotten used to RPN I hope that you will come to appreciate its logic and find it easy enough to work with.
+Still, the reason for an error message may not always be obvious.
+In that case you can use Hypatia's debugging mode -- see the page after the next, Debugging a Calculation.